Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Secondary Transaction
 The subsequent transactions between a customer and a merchant.
 Commerce Hub supports [Capture](?path=docs/Resources/API-Documents/Payments/Capture.md), [Cancel](?path=docs/Resources/API-Documents/Payments/Cancel.md), and [Refund](?path=docs/Resources/API-Documents/Payments/Refund.md) transactions.

+## Split Shipment
+A [split shipment](?path=docs/Resources/Guides/Split-Shipment.md) transaction charges for only part of the goods or services being shipped.

+## Settlement
+The process by which a merchant will receive or return funds for a transaction.

+## Shopping Cart
+An API software that allows a customer to purchase goods and services and connects to Commerce Hub for transaction processing.

+## Silent Post
+A Payment Pages process where Commerce Hub transmits results to the merchant server but does not receive a response back.

 ## Soft Descriptor
 The descriptor that shows up after a transaction has been authorized.
 As long as the charge is in a pending state, the soft descriptor will be displayed on the customer's statement.

+## Supplemental Nutrition Assistance Program
+Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Benefit, it is a program to provide nutrition assistance to eligible individuals and families.

+## Sub-Merchant
+A merchant that contracts with a [payment facilitator](?path=docs/Resources/Guides/Industry-Verticals/Payment-Faciliator.md) or service provider to obtain payment services.
+Also known as Sponsored Merchant.

+## Stand-In-Processing
+Stand-In-Processing (STIP) is a service offered by the Associations that provides transaction processing services on behalf of an unavailable or timed-out issuer.

+## Start Sentinel
+The character that indicates the initial data position on the track of the card's magnetic stripe.

+## Stock Keeping Unit
+Stock Keeping Unit (SKU) is a number used to uniquely identify a product.

+## Transport Layer Security
+Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL) is a cryptographic protocol designed to provide communications security over a computer network.
+Commerce Hub requires that integrations using our RESTful API have TLS to meet PCI compliance requirements.

 ## Surcharge Fees
 A surcharge, also known as checkout fee, is an extra fee charged by a merchant when receiving a payment by check or payment card.
 The surcharge covers the cost to the merchant for processing the payment, such as the merchant service fee imposed by a processor.

+## Synchronous Communications
+High-speed transmission; synchronous communications is the transmission and recognition of long groups of characters at a time.
+Both the sending and receiving devices are set to the same synchronization of pulses (BITS).

 <!-- theme : warning -->
 > Not all processors and acquirers allow surcharge fees.
 For more information, please contact your account representative.

+## Tagged Transaction
+A transaction that can be processed without sending the credit or debit card details (i.e. number, expiry, cardholder name).

+## TeleCheck ECA
+The TeleCheck Electronic Check Acceptance® (ECA®) is a service that converts a paper check into an electronic item at the point of sale.

+## TKME
+Terminal Message Encryption working key is a Message Encryption Key used to encrypt and decrypt selected message elements, excluding PINs.

+## TKEK
+Terminal Key Encryption Key is used to encrypt and decrypt the working keys that are exchanged between the Host and the terminal.

+## TKPE
+Terminal PIN Encryption working key is a PIN Encryption Key used to protect PINs as they are transmitted.

+## TMAC
+Terminal Message Authentication Code (MAC) working key is a MAC Key used to authenticate selected data elements in messages.

+## Transponder
+A transponder is a wireless communications device that picks up and automatically responds to an incoming signal.
+For payment systems it is used to communicate cardholder account information to a POS device.

+## Transaction Currency
+The three-digit code to designate the currency used in the transaction.

+## Transaction Processing
+The process enabling the clearing of purchases in an electronic environment such as the Internet.
+In the case of First Data Payeezy Gateway, we provide a means to process credit and debit card transactions.

+## Transaction Tag
+A unique numeric identifier generated for each transaction by the First Data Payeezy Gateway system.

 ## Triple DES
 Triple DES (3DES or TDES) is the Triple Data Encryption Algorithm (TDEA or Triple DEA) block cipher, which applies the Data Encryption Standard (DES) cipher algorithm three times to each data block.

+## Token
+A randomly generated number used to represent a card number for TransArmor transactions.

+## Token Cryptogram
+A cryptogram generated using the Payment Token and additional transaction data to create a transaction-unique value.

 ## Tokenization
 [Tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) is a process of replacing sensitive data with non-sensitive equivalent, referred to as a token, that has no extrinsic or exploitable meaning or value.
 In the payments industry, it is used to safeguard a card's PAN by replacing it with a unique string of numbers.

+## UNIX
+A general-purpose operating system that has become popular again since much of the Internet is hosted on UNIX systems.
+UNIX platforms can implement the First Data Payeezy Gateway Perl Module or Ruby Client Library.

+## UPC
+UPC is the barcode mainly used for scanning of trade items at the point of sale.

+## Voice Authorization
+The authorization procedure in which a merchant uses a standard telephone to request authorization from an acquirer center.

+## Void
+A type of transaction meant to correct an error or to accommodate a customer’s change of mind after the approval of the original transaction.
+Note: Voids are currently supported for debit transactions only.

+## VPOS
+Virtual Point of Sale.
+A Point of Sale device where people can ring through sales online.
+RPM supplies all their merchants with a VPOS.